konflux-ci/architecture/ADR/0035-artifact-streams.md

 `Artifact`.
 An example of this constructor can resemble the `TestSubjectConstructor` as proposed in [Upstreaming integration-service].

+`Artifact`s can also store references to the process which created the object (i.e. PipelineRun).
+As soon as a PipelineRun is created, an `Artifact` should be created to enable visibility into the ongoing process if an `ArtifactStream` is used for tracking or visualization.

 ### ArtifactStream

-An `ArtifactStream` is a floating reference to the latest produced artifact as defined by an `ArtifactConfig`.
-When a new `Artifact` is generated, the reference resolved by it mapped `ArtifactStream` will be updated to point to that latest `Artifact`.
+All `Artifact`s have an owner reference to a single `ArtifactStream`.
+The `ArtifactStream` keeps track of the latest produced `Artifact` that has been created owned by that stream (i.e. similar to a floating tag reference).

+A validation webhook will prevent an `Artifact` from being created unless its configuration matches that of its owning `ArtifactStream`.

 ### ArtifactCollection